Azure-Samples/java-on-azure-examples/cosmosdb/insert-item-into-sql-container/README.md

   az group delete --name $RESOURCE_GROUP --yes || true

   if [[ "$RESULT" != "Item was added" ]]; then
-    echo "Unable to insert item into $COSMOSDB_SQL_CONTAINER" exit 1 fi
+    echo "Failed to insert item into $COSMOSDB_SQL_CONTAINER" exit 1 fi